 Crystal deposition can be asymptomatic, but gout and CPPD can develop into debilitating illnesses marked by recurrent episodes of pain and joint inflammation that result from the formation of crystals within the joint space and deposition of crystals in soft tissue.[3, 4, 5] If untreated, these disorders can lead to joint destruction and, in the case of uric acid crystals, renal damage.

 Although gout is associated with hyperuricemia, gout attacks are triggered not by a particular level of uric acid but typically by acute changes in the level of uric acid.
-Most individuals with hyperuricemia do not have gout, but if high uric acid levels go untreated, approximately 20% of such individuals will develop gout within 5 years.
 All individuals with gout have hyperuricemia; however, hyperuricemia is also found in patients taking diuretics and even in those taking niacin or low doses of aspirin.